yash-chaudhary/careSpot./README.md

 # MSA AI Project
 Check out the final project here: https://carespot.herokuapp.com/

-(This prediction functionality no longer works as the cloud service has been stopped)
+(The prediction functionality no longer works as the cloud service has been stopped)

 ## The Idea
 ### Problem Statement